This page describes the Preferences menu of XCTrack. Check the other sections to lean more about the different features of XCTrack.

 Export your configuration by saving all your different settings, including layout and widgets.
-The file saved (.xcfg) is located in XCTrack/Config/ and can be shared through different methods depending on what app have been installed (Mail, Whatsapp, Google Drive,…)
+The file saved (.xcfg) is located in the Config folder of XCTrack and can be shared through different methods depending on what app have been installed (Mail, Whatsapp, Google Drive,…)

-To import a configuration file, make sure to place it in the XCTrack/Config/ folder.
+To import a configuration file, make sure to place it in the Config folder of XCTrack.